Brankale/Nintendo-DS-Lite-colorspace/README.md

 | Spectroradiometer  | ✅ highest accuracy | ❓ | ❓ |
 | Spectrophotometer  | ⚠️ not recommended (*) | ✅ | ❓ |

-(*) A spectrophotometer primarily measures reflected light from surfaces.
+(*) [AI provided info] A spectrophotometer primarily measures reflected light from surfaces.
 Some models have an “emissive mode,” but they’re generally slower, less sensitive at low light, and not ideal for bright HDR peaks or very dark near-black, common in emissive displays.

 # Handhelds status report